nodeca/bkv/README.md

 Options:

 - `prefix` - Data namespace.
-Default - `bag`.
+Default - `bkv`.
 Used to separate data for multiple instances, if required.
 - `stores` - Array of storage names to use, ordered by preference.
   Default `['indexeddb', 'localstorage', 'zero']`.
 Set to `['indexeddb', 'localstorage']` if no fallback to memory required.